TrojanPinata/Macropad-Pico/README.md

 ## Firmware

 I will not go over building your own firmware here, as that is far outside the scope of this guide.
 The firmware provided can be flashed to the pico but plugging in the PCB or Pico to a computer while holding the `BOOTSEL` button and dragging the provided `.uf2` file onto the drive that `RPI-RP2` drive that appears.
 This will flash the board and you will be ready to go.
+(Test it with a [keyboard tester](https://key-test.com/) to make sure it works with the hardware)